-Library Play: The Sumter County Friends of the Public Library hosts its 27th annual theater event on Jan.
-30 and Jan.
-31. Call the library at 229-924-8091 for more information.
+Library Play: The Sumter County Friends of the Public Library will host its 29th annual theater event Jan.
+27 & 28.
+Call Lake Blackshear Regional Library at (229) 924-8091 for more information.

 Weight Watchers: Weight Watchers meets Thursdays at First Presbyterian Church, 125 S. Jackson St. Weigh-in is at 5 p.m., followed by meeting at 5:30 p.m.
 Visit weightwatchers.com